Cedric Gervais discography

 This is the discography of French DJ Cedric Gervais.
 Gervais has released two studio albums, one extended play, and 20 singles since he started in 2001 (including one as a featured artist).
 As of September 2018, Gervais has had two songs go 4× platinum according to ARIA, one song go 2× platinum in the US, and one song go platinum in the UK.

 Cedric's debut single “Burning” was released in 2001, through Ultra Records' sub label, You.
 Shortly after in 2003, he released his first commercial DJ mix, The House Sessions.
 His debut album, Experiment, was released in October, 2006.
-This featured his major hit "Spirit in My Life", which was a huge turing point in his career.
+This featured his major hit "Spirit in My Life", which was a huge turning point in his career.
 As he grew more in demand as a remix producer, he still continued to release original material through his labels, Sleaze and Sleaze Industry.
 In 2011, he released his next album, "Miamication".
 Since then he has released numerous singles through various labels and outlets.

 Gervais' single "Molly", released on 3 July 2012, became one of Cedric's most commercially successful songs to date, peaking at number five on the U.K. dance chart.

 His remix of Lana Del Rey's "Summertime Sadness" released in July 2013, reached the Top Ten of the U.K., Australia, and U.S. charts and earned him a Grammy award for Best Remix on the following year.